cliterb/kube-client-example/README.md

 # kube-client
 Use client-go to deploy kubernetes cluster

-go get client-go and run that *.go file
+go get client-go and run that *.go  example file